WWPX-TV

 WWPX-TV (channel 60) is a television station licensed to Martinsburg, West Virginia, United States, broadcasting the Ion Television network to the northwestern portion of the Washington, D.C., television market.
-Owned and operated by Ion Media, the station maintains transmitter facilities on Blue Ridge Mountain east of Charles Town, West Virginia.
+It is owned by the Ion Media subsidiary of the E. W. Scripps Company and maintains transmitter facilities on Blue Ridge Mountain east of Charles Town, West Virginia.
+WWPX-TV provides broadcast coverage of areas such as Martinsburg and the Eastern Panhandle of West Virginia; Hagerstown and Frederick, Maryland; Winchester and Leesburg, Virginia; and Chambersburg, Pennsylvania.
+It is paired with WPXW-TV (channel 66), licensed to Manassas, Virginia.